 A modern graphics card includes numerous features designed to improve your user experience.
-AMD has now released its FreeSync technology, which is key for ensuring smooth gameplay.
+AMD has now released its FreeSync technology, which is key for ensuring fluid gameplay.

 To better understand what FreeSync actually is, we first need to know about the problem it addresses.